koechelikipz/cuda-code-on-aws/README.md

 - Select S3 under Revision type
 - The revision location would be:  `s3://your-bucket-name/codegen.zip`
 - Complete by clicking on ‘Create deployment’

+## Step 6.
+Build executable on EC2 instance

+- SSH into the EC2 instance using the instructions [here](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AccessingInstancesLinux.html)
+- Navigate to the directory containing all the code generated files
+- Execute the following command from the command line:
+`nvcc -arch sm_35 -o classifier relative path/to/main.cu relative path/to/inputFile.a -I<relative path to codegen directory> -L"./<relative path to codegen directory>" -lmwjpegreader  -lcudart -lcudnn -lcudart -lcublas`
+- `lmwjpegreader` is needed if you are using the 'imread' MATLAB function in your MATLAB source code.
+- Please see this [documentation page](https://docs.nvidia.com/cuda/cuda-compiler-driver-nvcc/index.html#introduction) for more information on `nvcc`.